 In most cases, an out-of-court settlement involves the defendant paying the plaintiff an undisclosed amount of money, and the plaintiff dropping their lawsuit in turn.

 Many Texas personal injury cases, car accident cases, and wrongful death cases are resolved out of court.
 Both plaintiffs and defendants can prefer an out-of-court settlement because they do not leave the decision up to a judge or jury, because they can save time, and because they can save money by cutting legal costs.
 The real question here is should I be settling my case out of court?
+By the way, statistics show that those who hire a lawyer receive settlements over 300% higher on average than those who don’t.

 If you need assistance with your Texas personal injury case, you may wish to speak with a Dallas car accident lawyer at Rasansky Law Firm.
 Call today to schedule a free, private consultation.